Dang3r0us/christmass-lights-v1/assembly.md

 8. Connect a breadboard wire from E5 to F5
 9. Connect the Red LED with the cathode in G5 and the annode in G6
 10. Connect a breadboard wire from H6 to H7
+11. Connect the Green LED with the cathode in G7 and the annode in G8
+12. Connect a resistor from F8 to E8
+13. Connect a jumper wire from D8 to digital pin 11